WhatAI Editorial Team & Review Process

 The Role of Community Content

-Community discussion is a core part of WhatAI.
 Community posts reflect the views and experiences of users, not always the views of the editorial team.
+That distinction is important.
 Editorial content and community discussion serve different roles, and together they help make the platform more useful.

 How We Make Money

 WhatAI may earn revenue through affiliate links and advertising.
 This helps support the ongoing development and maintenance of the platform.
-Where affiliate relationships exist, links may generate a commission at no extra cost to the user.

 Updates and Accuracy